Pines Profile: Alice Thorpe (1902-2006)

 Educator, Naturalist and Fire Island Pines Pioneer

 Alice Thorpe was more than an early settler of Fire Island Pines, she was one of its founding spirits.
-A fierce champion of nature, outspoken in her pursuit of justice, and a pioneer in environmental protection, Alice helped shape the Pines into the vibrant, inclusive, and eco-conscious community it is today.
-Her legacy is woven into its very dunes and pine trees and reflected in the freedoms we now take for granted.
+A fierce champion of nature, outspoken in her pursuit of freedom, and a pioneer in environmental protection, Alice helped shape the Pines into the vibrant, inclusive, and eco-conscious community it is today.
+Her legacy is woven into its very dunes and pine trees of a community she helped form.

 Alice and her husband, John Thorpe, were among the very first to call the Pines home.
 In the 1930s, long before boardwalks, electricity, regular ferry service and real estate listings, they arrived in the Pines for the first time and joined a group of friends from what was known as the Green Mountain Club.
 They lived communally on weekends, camping out and sleeping in tents.

-Some of the Green Mountain Club were nudists (or naturalists, as Alice preferred) and introduced Alice to that lifestyle.
+Some of the Green Mountain Club were nudists (or naturalists, as Alice preferred) and introduced her to that lifestyle.
 Together, they enjoyed the tranquil, natural, unspoiled surroundings of the beach and its environs.

 After years of living in tents, a few women from the group went over to the bay side of Fire Island and fetched debris from the 1938 hurricane to build lean-tos and huts.